tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 Definitions of terms presented here are high level and general in nature.

-- **Asset Issuer (AI):**<a name="pdf"> </a> An entity that creates digital assets on the Tari DAN.
+- **Asset Issuer (AI):**<a name="ai"> </a> An entity that creates digital assets on the Tari DAN.
 The Asset Issuer will specify the parameters of the contract template that defines the rules that govern the asset and the number and nature of its constituent tokens on issuance.
 The Asset Issuer will, generally, be the initial owner of the tokens. [[1]]

 [ai~]: #ai

 " An entity that creates
 digital assets..."

-- **Validator Node (VN):**<a name="pdf"> </a>Validator nodes make up the Tari second layer, or Digital Asset Network.
+- **Validator Node (VN):**<a name="vn"> </a>Validator nodes make up the Tari second layer, or Digital Asset Network.
 VNs are responsible for creating and updating digital asset living on the Tari network. [[1]]

 [vn~]: #vn